ISISComputingGroup/lewis-ess/docs/developer_guide/contributing.rst

 is the case for the ``stop``-command.

 You may have noticed that ``stop`` is not a method of the interface.
-``StreamAdapter`` tries to resolve the supplied method names in multiple ways.
+:class:`~plankton.adapters.stream.StreamAdapter` tries to resolve the supplied method names in multiple ways.
 First it checks its own members, then it checks the members of the device it owns (accessible in the interface via the ``_device``-member) and adds forwarders to itself if possible.
 If the method name can not be found in either the device or the adapter, an error is produced, which